JastegSingh19/Best_Case_NDSF/README.md

 ## Introduction

-In multi-objective optimization, Non-Dominated Sorting is used to divide solutions into "fronts" based on their dominance relationships.
-The goal is to assign each solution to a rank with minimal computational effort, measured by the number of comparisons needed.

-This project applies integer partitions to optimize the sorting process.
-For a given number of solutions `n`, integer partitions represent possible groupings of solutions, and the number of comparisons required to sort them is analyzed.
-The optimal partition minimizes the total comparisons.
+In Pareto dominance-based multi-objective evolutionary algorithms, Non-Dominated Sorting is used to divide the solutions into "fronts" based on their dominance relationships.
+The goal is to assign each solution to a rank.
+This project applies the concept of integer partitions to find the cardinality of the front that minimizes the number of dominance comparisons by two approaches — **ENS-SS** and **ENS-BS**.
+For a given number of solutions `n`, integer partitions represent possible groupings of the solutions, and the number of dominance comparisons required to sort them is analyzed.

 ---